 - Add fresh basil, salt & pepper, oil & vinegar.

 - Bake for 1 hour.

 - After they have roasted, let the tomatoes cool a bit.

 - Put them in a blender and pulse a few times until combined.

 - Season with more salt & pepper to taste.

 - Enjoy on your favorite pasta.

 This sauce results in a rich, creamy pasta sauce.
 It’s awesome as a quick, meatless lunch, or great to use as a base for any sauce.
-After we’ve eaten a serving, I bag the leftovers up and freeze for another day!
+It also makes a fabulous roasted tomato soup!
+After we’ve eaten a serving, I put the leftovers in glass canning jars and freeze for another day!